Sulayman Mountain

-The Sulayman Mountain (Сулайман-Тоо, also known as Sulaiman-Too, Sulayman Rock, or Sulayman Throne) is the only World Heritage Site located entirely in the country of Kyrgyzstan.
-It is located in the city of Osh and was once a major place of Muslim and pre-Muslim pilgrimage.
-The rock rises abruptly from the surrounding plains of the Fergana Valley and is a popular place among locals and visitors, with a splendid view.
+The Sulayman Mountain (Сулайман-Тоо, also known as Sulaiman-Too, Sulayman Rock, or The Throne of Sulayman) is the only World Heritage Site located entirely in the country of Kyrgyzstan.
+It is located in the city of Osh and was once a major place of pre-Muslim pilgrimage.

 History

-This mountain is thought by some researchers and historians to be the famous landmark of antiquity known as the “Stone Tower”, which Claudius Ptolemy wrote about in his famous treatise Geography.
-It marked the midpoint on the ancient Silk Road, the overland trade route taken by caravans between Europe and Asia.
+This mountain is thought by some researchers and historians to be the famous landmark of antiquity known as the “Stone Tower”, which Claudius Ptolemy wrote about in his treatise Geography.
+The Stone Tower marked the midpoint on the ancient Silk Road, the overland trade route taken by caravans between Europe and Asia.

 Sulayman Shrine

 Sulayman (Solomon) is a prophet in the Qur'an, and the mountain contains a shrine that supposedly marks his grave.
 Women who ascend to the shrine on top and crawl though an opening across the holy rock will, according to legend, give birth to healthy children.
 The trees and bushes on the mountain are draped with numerous "prayer flags", small pieces of cloth that are tied to them.